sebastSM/Odisi-TCPClient/README.md

 ## How to use

 - First, make sure that the Odisi software is running.
 Acquire and set the sensor key if necessary.
 Also, make sure to set all desired gages and segments before 'Arming' the system.
-- Once everything is set up, run the program with the command "python3 OdisiTCPClient.py".
+- Once everything is set up, run the program with the command "python3 OdisiTCPClient.py" (run this command on a terminal in the folder where the python file is located).
 You can now 'Arm' the Odisi if you have not done so already.
 - With the system in 'Armed' mode, you should receive a 'Metadata updated!' message from the program.
 Once this message is received, you can now make a measurement with the 'Start' button in the Odisi software.
 - Note that everytime you want to make a measurement, you should first wait for a 'Metadata updated!' message from the program.
 - Click the 'Stop' button in the Odisi software when you want to stop the measurement.